 Component % weighting Notes

-1 Class Participation 15% Attendance at, and active participation in, all language classes and interactive cultural experiences organised by UKSW's LTC is required.
+1 Class Participation 15% Attendance at, and active participation in, all language classes, fieldtrips (x4), and cultural classes organised by UKSW's LTC is required.
 Evidence of independent study and class preparation will be assessed through a student's class participation.

 2 In-class Quizzes (x2) 15%

 3 In-class Tests (x2) 40%

 4 Assignments (x12) 30% This component involves the submission of eight short essays, and preparation of four short oral presentations.
 A student's mark for this component of the course will be calculated on the basis of a student's best five submitted essays and best three delivered presentations.

-The course will be taught over a period of three weeks (and approximately 60 contact hours) by UKSW's Language Training Centre (LTC) from Salatiga, Indonesia.
+The course will be taught over a period of three weeks (and approximately 60 contact hours) at UKSW's Language Training Centre (LTC) in Salatiga, Indonesia.